Medford Public Schools closed Monday while faculty review safety, security policies

-MEDFORD, Mass.
-(WHDH) – Medford Public Schools will be closed Monday as school officials plan to work with faculty to review safety and security policies.
+MEDFORD, MA (WHDH) - Medford Public Schools are closed Monday as school officials plan to work with faculty to review safety and security policies.

-Earlier in the month, schools in the district were searched after a gun magazine was found inside the auditorium of McGlynn Middle School.
-The magazine was found by a cleaning crew during a break in December.
+Earlier in February, officials searched schools in the district after a gun magazine was found inside the auditorium of McGlynn Middle School back in December.
+This finding was never reported to police.

 Parents were upset that they weren’t told right away.

+“We teach children every day, if you see something, say something.
+Do we need to suffer the indignity of reminding the principal of that?” one parent said.

-The school’s principal has been placed on leave after saying he may have thrown away the clip while cleaning out his office.
+The school’s principal has been placed on leave after saying he may have thrown away the gun magazine while cleaning out his office.

+Two months after the initial finding, a city councilor learned about the incident and told police.
+The superintendent has since apologized and said it won’t happen again.

+“That’s a pretty big mistake though.
+We all make mistakes in life.
+That was a pretty large mistake,” said parent Mike Rosa.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)